Peering: How peering works

 The Internet is based on the principle of global or end-to-end reachability, which means that any Internet user can transparently exchange traffic with any other Internet user.
 Therefore, a network is connected to the Internet if and only if it buys transit, or peers with every other network which also does not purchase transit (which together constitute a "default free zone" or "DFZ").

+Public peering is done at Internet exchange points (IXPs), while private peering can be done with direct links between networks.

 Motivations for peering

 Peering involves two networks coming together to exchange traffic with each other freely, and for mutual benefit.
 This 'mutual benefit' is most often the motivation behind peering, which is often described solely by "reduced costs for transit services".
 Other less tangible motivations can include: